databio/geniml/docs/consensus/assess.md

 # How to assess universe fit to collection of BED files

 Given a collection of genomic interval sets, and a proposed universe, we would like to assess how well the fits the genomic interval sets.
 We will use universes produced [earlier](consensus-peaks.md).
+This module provides several complementary methods to assess fit.

 We can assess fit either from CLI, or from within Python.
 Both overlap and distance based assessments can be run using: `gitk assess ...` with appropriate flags.

 ```
  gitk assess --assessment-method1 \